IBM/security-verify-reactjs-tutorial/README.md

 Login to your OpenShift cluster.
 Access the `IBM Cloud Dashboard > Clusters (under Resource Summary) > click on your OpenShift Cluster > OpenShift web Console`.
 Click the dropdown next to your username at the top of the OpenShift web console and select Copy Login Command.
 Select Display Token and copy the oc login command from the web console and paste it into the terminal on your workstation.
 Run the command to login to the cluster using `oc` command line.

 ### 4. Deploy the weather service

+This service uses the WeatherAPI provided by [OpenWeather](https://openweathermap.org/).

 #### Get API key from Open Weather Map